Who we are

 - A range of child care services for young and school age children

 We are supported by a broad membership base of individuals, families, child care programs, regional and pan-Canadian groups and organizations, and overseen by a voluntary Board of Directors.
-Our central office is in Toronto.
+Our central office is in Ottawa.

 What we do